jcubic/lips/docs/docs/lips/intro.md

 :::info

-because dot notation in symbols is not special syntax you can use code like this:
+Because dot notation in symbols is not special syntax you can use code like this:

 :::